SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### hardware

-3|Network/Internet|Router
+layer no|layer name|device that moves things here 3|Network/Internet|Router
 2|Data Link|Switch, Bridge, WAP
+1|Physical|hub

+Network hubs act to connect a network on the physical layer by mirroring an incoming signal to all other ports, thus seeming like a directly connected network on the data link layer.
+Network bridges/switches act to connect multiple link-layer network segments, which thus aggregates them to a single network on the network/internet layer.
+A wireless bridge is a network bridge used for wireless networks.
 A network switch is a multiport network bridge.
+A network switch uses the MAC addresses to make sure that the the frame is sent to only the host that needs it.
+Routers pack IP packets into frames and forwards those to the next router.
+A {{c1::wireless router}} performs the functions of {{c2::a router}} and of {{c2::a wireless acces point}} (and sometimes others as well)
 Most commonly, a {{c1::(network) gateway}} is a {{c2::router}} that {{c3::provides access to (acts as a door to) a local network}}, but the term may also {{c4::refer to a bunch of other things}}
+If a (normal office/home) computer user wants to load a web page, at least two network gateways are accessed—one to get from the office or home network to the Internet and one to get from the Internet to the computer that serves the web page.

+While you may have as many Switches, bridges, and hubs as you like, to connect to the internet at large, you'll need a router.

+Multilayer switches are switches that don't just operate on the data link layer, but also on higher layers (generally 3 and/or 4).
+Content switches are multilayer switches that operate up to layer 7, and are often used in CDNs

+###### alternative names

+a {{c1::network switch}} is more rarely also called a {{c2::bridging}}/{{c2::switching}} {{c3::hub}} or a {{c4::MAC bridge}}

 #### layers